itsalwaysthenetwork/blog/content/posts/refactor-app-with-istio.md

 some "subsets".
 So, what's a `host`, and what are `subsets`?

 The `host` is, effectively, the Kubernetes service name to which these `subsets` will apply.
-The `subets` here are effectively label selectors for endpoints, or pods, within that service.
+The `subsets` here are effectively label selectors for endpoints, or pods, within that service.
 One way we can see what these `subsets` are is by using `kubectl` to get the label selectors that the service uses, then find pods that match them and get _their_ labels: